brunosouza-justauto/eng/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-We are enhancing the app's user experience and marketing capabilities while continuing to improve core functionality:
+We are enhancing the app's user experience and functionality while continuing to improve core features:

+1. **Water Tracking System Improvements** 🚰
+   - Enhanced the water tracking visualization with improved bar charts
+   - Implemented data normalization for consistent date handling
+   - Added weight-based water intake recommendations
+   - Connected user profiles with water goal settings
+   - Improved responsiveness and visual clarity of water tracking components
+   - Added admin view for coaches to monitor athlete water intake
+   - Implemented real-time data updates between water components

-1. **Exercise Feedback System** ✅
+2. **Exercise Feedback System** ✅
    - Implemented a comprehensive feedback system for athletes to rate exercises
    - Created a database structure to store feedback on pain, pump, and workload
    - Developed a recommendation engine that provides suggestions based on previous feedback